SkygearIO/features/features/285-design-webhooks/config.md

 by default.

 ## App Configuration
-The top-level key `sync_hook_timeout_second` is a integer.
-This is the timeout for synchronous web-hook handlers.
-If omitted, 5 seconds is used by default.
+The top-level key `hook` is a map containing configuration of hooks:
+- `sync_hook_timeout_second`: integer, default to 5; timeout for a delivery to synchronous web-hook handlers of an event
+- `sync_hook_total_timeout_second`: integer, default to 10; timeout for all
+                                    deliveries to synchronous web-hook handlers
+                                    of an event